do-community/us-aquarium-search/README.md

 ## Installation

 ### Deploy to DO

 If you choose to deploy this app directly to DigitalOcean, click the button below!
+Once in the console you can choose other services such as Database, Droplets, Auto-Scaling, and more!

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/do-community/us-aquarium-search/tree/main)